xiaohaochen0308/MD-MLLM/README.md

 ## 🧩 Code Availability

-The full training and evaluation code for MD-MLLM will be released soon.
+We will gradually release the full training and evaluation code for MD-MLLM in future updates.
-The current repository focuses on:
+The current repository mainly includes:

-- model definition and configuration;
-- loading the Food-101 checkpoint;
+- example scripts for loading the pretrained checkpoint on the Food-101 dataset;
-- basic evaluation scripts based on the released splits and MLLM descriptions.
+- basic evaluation and inference scripts based on the released dataset splits and MLLM-generated descriptions.

-> 🔔 Stay tuned for upcoming updates, including complete training pipelines, ablation scripts, and more detailed documentation.
+> 🔔 We will keep updating this repository and progressively release the complete training pipeline, ablation scripts, and more detailed documentation.
+Stay tuned.